Review:

 Pros

-- Raises important questions about the nature of society and government
+- Raises important questions about individual rights and collective responsibilities

 Cons